joydeepTheProgrammer/Home-Surveillance-System/README.md

-# Surveillance System v2.0 - C++ High Performance
+# Surveillance Drone v1.0

-A professional-grade, bare-metal optimized surveillance system for Raspberry Pi using C++17, V4L2, and OpenCV.
+A personal/educational use, bare-metal optimized surveillance system for Raspberry Pi using C++17, V4L2, and OpenCV.

 ## Features